thd-research/calf-rl-mobile-robot/docs/installation.md

     ./install_docker.bash

-The installation of docker should complete correctly.
-If docker does not install, it is most likely an error in your utility (apt) settings for downloading and updating from remote repositories.
-This is a problem you should solve on your own.
+The installation of Docker should be completed correctly.
+If Docker does not install, it is most likely an error in your utility (apt) settings for downloading and updating from remote repositories.
+You should solve this problem on your own.

 ### 2. Building Docker

 We must first create the environment in which our program will run.
-We already have a ready-made environment and we just need to building it:
+We already have a ready-made environment, and we need to build it:

     source ./build_docker.sh

-Next will begin the process of building.
-If the process ends incorrectly or with an error, you must start building again.
+Next, you will begin the building process.
+If the process ends incorrectly or with an error, you must start again.

 ### 3. Run Docker

-To execute the docker container use command:
+To execute the docker container, use the command:

     source ./run_docker.sh

-If you need additional terminal inside of the Docker open new window in the terminal (Ctrl+Shift+T) and use command
+If you need an additional terminal inside Docker, open a new window in the terminal (Ctrl+Shift+T) and use the command:

     source ./into_docker.sh

 ### 4. Setup ROS workspace

-For the first time using `turtlebot3_ws` workspace, it need to be built to set up turtlebot3 packages.
+If you are using the `turtlebot3_ws` workspace for the first time, it needs to be built to set up turtlebot3 packages.

 After getting into the docker container, use this command: